SPRig: Self-Supervised Pose-Invariant Rigging from Mesh Sequences: Introduction

-However, these SOTA models are designed for static input, specifically a single T-pose.
-This assumption fails for modern animated sequences from text-to-4d model~\cite{wu2025animateanymesh,chen2024ct4d,dai2025textmesh4d,bahmani2024tc4d,yuan20244dynamic} or video reconstruction~\cite{yang2021lasr,goel2023humans,tan2025dressrecon,chen2025v2m4,liudynamic,zhong20254d,shi2025drive}, which often lack a T-pose.
-When applied frame-by-frame, these models lack temporal awareness and fail to maintain consistency across the sequence.
-This failure manifests itself as severe visual artifacts, such as catastrophic topological flicker between frames (see \cref{fig:teaser}).
+However, these SOTA models are primarily designed for static inputs, specifically requiring a standard T-pose (a standardized neutral posture) for initialization.
+This assumption is fundamentally incompatible with modern dynamic mesh sequences \cite{li20214dcomplete,wu2025animateanymesh,CAPE:CVPR:20}, including human-designed synthetic animations \cite{objaverse,objaverseXL}, dynamic 3D generative models \cite{wu2025animateanymesh,wang2026bimotion}, 4D video reconstructions \cite{yang2021lasr,goel2023humans,shi2025drive}, and real-world 4D scanning captures \cite{bogo2017dynamic,collet2015high}, which typically lack a fixed canonical reference, either because none is provided or because no corresponding natural pose exists.
+When applied frame-by-frame independently, these models lack temporal consistency and fail to preserve structural coherence across the sequence.
+This failure manifests as severe visual artifacts, most notably topological flickering and erratic changes in surface connectivity between frames (\cref{fig:teaser}, Top).

-The field also lacks robust metrics to evaluate temporal stability.
-Existing static rigging metrics like Joint Chamfer Distance~\cite{xu2020rignet} are designed to assess single-frame quality and are thus incapable of capturing this cross-frame instability.
-Traditional motion or video metrics~\cite{tevet2022motionclip} are insensitive to the \textit{structural} and \textit{topological} changes that are central to our problem.

-Addressing temporal inconsistency is crucial.
-Rigs that flicker frame-to-frame are effectively unusable, as they disrupt downstream animation pipelines and require manual cleanup, negating the benefits of automation.
-Unlike the relative abundance of static rigging data~\cite{chu2025humanrig,blackman2014rigging,xu2019predicting,zhang2025one,song2025magicarticulate,ModelsResource2019}, high-quality labeled 4D datasets with skeletons and skinning are extremely rare.
-Consequently, the lack of large-scale 4D supervision forces us to extract a signal from the sequence itself.
-Our key insight builds on a fundamental assumption in computer graphics: an animated sequence represents a single object, which should therefore have a single, pose-invariant rig~\cite{girard1985computational}.
-We operationalize it as a self-supervised~\cite{gui2024survey} signal: a canonical rig derived from an anchor frame serves as a target to fine-tune the pre-trained model, enforcing consistency across the sequence.
+Addressing temporal inconsistency is essential: flickering rigs disrupt animation pipelines and require tedious manual cleanup.
+Although static rigging datasets are abundant, high-quality labeled dynamic datasets with skeletons and skinning are scarce, necessitating supervision directly from the sequence.
+Our key insight, rooted in a fundamental graphics principle, is that an animated sequence represents a single object and should have a single, pose-invariant rig.
+We exploit this as a self-supervised signal: a canonical rig from an anchor frame guides fine-tuning of a pre-trained frame-by-frame model, enforcing consistency across the sequence.

-Therefore, we propose \textit{SPRig}, a novel fine-tuning framework that implements this strategy. \textit{SPRig} injects temporal consistency into pre-trained static rigging models by leveraging self-supervised signals from unlabeled animated mesh sequences, improving the stability of state-of-the-art (SOTA) models and making them robust to pose variations.